openannotation/annotator/doc/module-development.rst

 The basics
 ----------

-An Annotator module is a function which can be passed to :func:`~annotator.App.prototype.include` in order to extend the functionality of an Annotator application.
+An Annotator module is a function that can be passed to :func:`~annotator.App.prototype.include` in order to extend the functionality of an Annotator application.